Dapto Smelting Works: Court case

-Two new companies and a capital reconstruction
+Australian Smelting Company, later Corporation (1905 - 1909)

 In August 1905, the shareholders, of Smelting and Refining Company of Australia, approved the sale of their assets to Consolidated Nickel Mines and resolved to enter voluntary liquidation.
 In late 1905, a new company, Australian Smelting Company, was formed to take an option over the assets of Smelting and Refining Company of Australia.
 In May 1906, some debenture holders sought an injunction to stop the sale, but were unsuccessful.
 However, for whatever reason, the previous plan to smelt Consolidated Nickel Mines's ore, from New Caledonia, was never achieved.

 Zinc Corporation had been formed to process accumulated tailings, from the Broken Hill mines, which still contained significant amounts of lead, silver and especially zinc.
 During 1906, it seemed that there was a tentative agreement to smelt the resulting concentrates, at a new smelter at Port Kembla, to be operated by Australian Smelting Company.
 In January 1907, Zinc Corporation began to produce concentrates, at Broken Hill, reprocessing around 500 tons of tailings per day.
 It was envisaged, by that time, that the smelting of those concentrates would be done overseas.

 In March 1907, Australian Smelting Company decided upon a capital reconstruction involving debentures.
 This resulted in the formation of yet another company, Australian Smelting Corporation—but many sources from the time still refer to that company by the old company's name, Australian Smelting Company.
 Debenture holders in the old company agreed to swap its debentures, with a face value of £80,000, for £65,250 worth of debentures in the new one.
 Interests with control of concentrates from Broken Hill were to subscribe to both the preference shares and debentures.

+Directors of the new company included some figures of the emerging Collins House Group; W.L.
+Baillieu, William Clark, and their associate Herbert Hoover, of Bewick, Moreing and Co..
+Other directors were drawn from boards of North Broken Hill and Broken Hill South.
+A number of the directors were also directors of Zinc Corporation.